josiest/songwriting/songs/Goodbye Sunshine/lyrics.md

 For you cannot stay

 And it seems like
 I may never see you again
 But it will be okay
 Because another day

 Will arise
 On the horizon
-Casting light onto the sea
+Casting light upon the sea

-~Where now there's only darkness
+~But for now there's only darkness
 ~And beyond, I cannot see
 Goodbye sunshine